Magnifying Networks for Images with Billions of Pixels: Magnifying Networks

 \subsection{Magnifying Layer}

-\paragraph{Resize and pad.} As we subsequently employ convolutional layers expecting $56 \times 56$ pixel images, input $I$, either as a single input image (e.g.\ $I_0$) or a set of images, is resized to a $56 \times h_i$ or $w_i \times 56$ resolution with the smaller side, $h_i$ or $w_i$, then padded (new pixels are black) so that $h_i = 56$ or $w_i = 56$ accordingly.
-For the purpose of up-sampling (see ``Sampling'' paragraph), a larger version $I^\prime$ ($112 \times 112$ resolution) is also generated. \paragraph{Convolutional layers.} The salient parts in each image (e.g.\ areas with tissue at the lowest magnification level) vary significantly in size.
-This is illustrated in Figure~\ref{fig:filter} wherein each row depicts a different WSI.
+\paragraph{Resize and pad.} As we subsequently employ convolutional layers expecting $56 \times 56$ pixel images, input $I$, either as a single input image (e.g.\ $I_0$) or a set of images, is resized to a $56 \times h_i$ or $w_i \times 56$ resolution, based on bilinear interpolation, with the smaller side, $h_i$ or $w_i$, then symmetrically padded (new pixels are black) so that $h_i = 56$ or $w_i = 56$ accordingly.
+For the purpose of up-sampling (see ``Sampling'' paragraph), a larger version $I^\prime$ ($112 \times 112$ resolution) is also generated using the same protocol.

+Note that although preliminary experiments were conducted using larger images as input to the magnifying layers ($I$ and $I^\prime$ with $112 \times 112$ and $224 \times 224$ resolutions respectively), single GPU training of multiple, stacked magnifying layers was not possible with these resolutions.

+\paragraph{Convolutional layers.} The salient parts in each image (e.g.\ areas with tissue at the lowest magnification level) vary significantly in size.
+This can be observed in Figure~\ref{fig:filter}.
 Therefore, the right kernel size for the convolutional operations varies depending on $I$.
 As such, we stack convolutional operations with different kernel sizes similarly to InceptionNet--v3~\cite{szegedy2015rethinking}.
 Further information is provided in the Appendix.
-Our MagNets employ three stacked convolutional layers for each patch independently, e.g.\ a 2-layer MagNet with two patches at each magnifying layer has six of these layers (two at the first layer, and four at the second).
+Our MagNets employ three stacked convolutional layers for each patch independently, e.g.\ a 2-layer MagNet with two patches extracted at each magnifying layer has six of these layers (two at the first layer, and four at the second).

 \paragraph{Spatial Transformer.} A STN consists of three parts; a localization network, a grid generator, and a sampler~\cite{JadeSimoZissKavu2015}.